gomes-lab/SARA_ScienceAdvances/README.md

 # SARA_ScienceAdvances

-The raw data is available in ./Bi2O3.
-To process the data follow the instructions below.
+The raw data is available from eCommons (link).
+Download the image/spectroscopy data separately, and to process the data follow the instructions below.

+## Preprocessing
+Before running below scripts, copy the raw data to `ProcessingData/Bi2O3`, or modify the paths in the relevant python files.

 ## Extract features from images
-Execute
+In `ProcessingData`, execute
 ```
 python get_gp-bias.py
 ```